christophbrgr/brats-orchestra/README.md

 **Do keep in mind that some of the algorithms here have a very long processing time (e.g. an hour for one scan), so don't be surprised if your computer is nonresponsive during computations.
 We suggest running the code on a remote server to offload the computations.**

-**All algorithms with GPU acceleration have been tested with Nvidia Titan X or above GPU.** While we are pretty confident that most algorithms should also work on weaker machines, we'd like to point out that some failures may be causes by resource exhaustion.
+**All algorithms with GPU acceleration have been tested with a Nvidia Titan X or above GPU.** While we are pretty confident that most algorithms should also work on weaker machines, we'd like to point out that some failures may be causes by resource exhaustion.

 ## Usage instructions